Max Jacobson: Treating John F. Kennedy

 In September 1960, then-Senator John F. Kennedy first visited Jacobson shortly before the 1960 presidential election debates.
 Jacobson was part of the presidential entourage at the Vienna summit in 1961, where he administered injections to combat severe back pain.
 Some of the potential side effects included hyperactivity, impaired judgment, nervousness, and wild mood swings.
-Kennedy, however, was untroubled by Food and Drug Administration reports on the contents of Jacobson’s injections, and proclaimed: “I don’t care if it’s horse piss.
-It works.”
+Kennedy, however, was untroubled by Food and Drug Administration reports on the contents of Jacobson's injections, and proclaimed: "I don't care if it's horse piss.
+It works."
 Jacobson was used for the most severe bouts of back pain.
 By May 1962, Jacobson had visited the White House to treat the president thirty-four times, although such treatments were stopped by President Kennedy's White House physicians, who realized the inappropriate use of steroids and amphetamines administered by Jacobson.
-It was later observed that President Kennedy's leadership, specifically during the Cuban Missile Crisis and other events during 1963, improved greatly once Jacobson's treatments were discontinued and replaced by a medically appropriate regimen.
-Dr. Nassir Ghaemi, who studied Kennedy's medical records, concluded there was a “correlation; it is not causation; but it may not be coincidence either.”
+It was later observed that President Kennedy's leadership, specifically during the Cuban Missile Crisis and other events during 1963, improved once Jacobson's treatments were discontinued and replaced by a medically appropriate regimen.
+Dr. Nassir Ghaemi, who studied Kennedy's medical records, concluded there was a "correlation; it is not causation; but it may not be coincidence either".

-Mickey Mantle Treatment Incident
+Mickey Mantle treatment incident

-When he began treating Mickey Mantle in late September of 1961 for a case of the flu, Jacobson's injection into Mantle's hip caused a severe abscessing septic infection at the injection site that hospitalized Mantle and threatened his career.
-It also sidelined him from the Yankees' quest for the 1961 AL East Pennant – which they won by 10 games – as well as the much higher profile home run race between Mantle and teammate Roger Maris (#9), which Maris won.
+When he began treating Mickey Mantle in late September 1961 for a case of the flu, Jacobson's injection into Mantle's hip caused a severe abscessing septic infection at the injection site that hospitalized Mantle and threatened his career.
+It also sidelined him from the Yankees' quest for the 1961 AL Pennant – which they won by 10 games – as well as the much higher profile home run race between Mantle and teammate Roger Maris (#9), which Maris won.
 Maris also broke Babe Ruth's all time single season home run record of 60 by hitting his 61st home run on the last day of the season.
-While the episode treating Mantle should have – as several medical regulators admitted later – gotten the attention of those who knew better, it did not alert anyone to Jacobson's improper practices.
+While his treatment of Mantle should have – as several medical regulators admitted later – gotten the attention of those who knew better, it did not alert anyone to Jacobson's improper practices.
 This failure to recognize the problem was also blamed on the reality of Mantle's lifestyle and his often being hungover or otherwise ill from alcohol abuse and a generally unhealthy lifestyle.
 This illness was seen by most as just another episode in Mantle's self destructive lifestyle.